 If the underlying premise of what good teaching and learning are remain unchanged, we will never maximize ed- tech.
 The mind-shift has to begin before the tech-shift.
 Once that shift is finally made, it is my hope that the tech shift and mind shift should continually and mutually reinforce the other.
 My boss and colleague +Dan Crowley and I have tweeted back and forth about this Alice Keeler tweet.

 The tweet is anecdotal.
 Yet I suspect what this student's teacher does is common.
 What we task students to do in school is essentially unchanged from what I was asked to do 30 years ago.
 Are we surprised that teachers in most places just let devices "sit there" or insists that they "sit there"?
 Students have devices that can access all of the world's information and instead of leveraging that amazing tool we tell them to put it away!

-Regarding my situation, I understand that using Notability as an annotation tool is largely substitution according to the SAMR model- unless the pdf is searchable- which our text is not.
+Regarding my other situation, I understand that using Notability as an annotation tool is largely substitution according to the SAMR model- unless the pdf is searchable- which our text is not.
 I've experienced my own frustration with distracted kids on the iPad.
 Heck, I've been there more often than I'd like to admit.
 It won't fundamentally change what we are doing if we go back to paper.
 After typing that last sentence, I can name my disappointment.
 It is that after 3 years of iPads- we won't really notice when they are gone.

 Thanks, Mr. Albee.